FAQ

 - Accommodates 2 people

-- Queen Foam Mattress, fitted sheets, duvet, linen and pillows
+- Queen Foam Mattress, fitted sheets, linen, duvets and pillows

 - Carpets, doormats, outdoor fairy lights, table and light